gelliravi/django-starter-box/README.md

 django-bootstrap
 ================

-Django + Bootstrap + Angular.js.
 A great way to kickstart your next app.
-Coming soon.

 Goals
 -----